Steven M. LaValle

 Steven M. LaValle (born 1968 in St. Louis, Missouri) is an American computer scientist, and a professor in the Faculty of Information Technology and Electrical Engineering at the University of Oulu.
 He was also an early founder and head scientist of Oculus VR until it was acquired by Facebook in 2014.
-He is best known for his work on RRTs, the Oculus Rift, and his book, Planning Algorithms, one of the most highly cited texts in the field.
+He is best known for his work on rapidly exploring random trees (RRTs), the Oculus Rift, and his book, Planning Algorithms, one of the most highly cited texts in the field.

 Academic career

-LaValle received his BS, MS, and PhD degrees in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign in 1990, 1993, and 1995, respectively.
+LaValle received his BS, MS, and PhD degrees in Electrical and Computer Engineering at the University of Illinois Urbana–Champaign in 1990, 1993, and 1995, respectively.
 From 1995 to 1997, he was a post-doctoral researcher and lecturer in the Computer Science Department at Stanford University.
 From 1997 to 2001, he was an assistant professor in the Department of Computer Science at Iowa State University.
-From 2001-2018 he was on the faculty in the Department of Computer Science at the University of Illinois at Urbana-Champaign, as a full professor.
+From 2001 to 2018, he was on the faculty in the Department of Computer Science at the University of Illinois Urbana–Champaign, as a full professor.
 Since 2018, he has been a professor at the University of Oulu in Finland.

 He has published over 150 articles, in which most of his earlier works were in the area of robot motion planning.
 In addition to introducing RRTs, he coined the term "sampling-based motion planning" and developed numerous planning algorithms for handling typical control-theoretic problems such as kinematic constraints, momentum, feedback, multiobjective optimality, and stochastic uncertainty.

 His more recent research has focused on understanding the minimal information requirements for robot systems, leading to simpler sensor fusion methods and mathematical models that help to reduce complexity of robots (informally, their brain size) that are designed for particular tasks.

 He has published three textbooks, all of which are freely available online.
 In addition to "Planning Algorithms", mentioned above, he wrote books titled Sensing and Filtering and Virtual Reality.